XAdanM/XAdamM.github.io/content/posts/avatar.md

 Bobert: I have faith in my crypto powers.
 Trust me.
 Come on, crypto powers.
 Work for me!

-Gizelle: Shut up!
+Gizelle: (irritated) Shut up!
 This is supposed to be my moment to shine!
 You're more useless than a life-sized waffle costume.
 Do you think I ever cared about you, Bobert?

 Bella: (trying to lighten up the tension) So you're breaking up with Bobert?